divyam2207/Optima-Tabula/README.md

 The assignment hints at using a byte to store values.
 Since the maximum square size cannot exceed the matrix dimensions (1000), and $1000 \gg 127$ is rare in random data (probability of a $128 \times 128$ block of zeros is near zero), byte storage is sufficient and reduces memory consumption by 75% compared to int.

+**Optimal Solution Extraction:** Unlike Problem 1, backtracking is not required.
+During the table construction, we maintain variables to track the maximum value found (`maxSide`) and its coordinate `(endRow, endCol)`.
+The optimal square is identified by the bottom-right corner `(endRow, endCol)` extending `maxSide` units upwards and to the left.
+The top-left corner is calculated as $(endRow - maxSide + 1, endCol - maxSide + 1)$.

 ### 2.2 Complexity Analysis

 -   **Time Complexity:** $O(M \times N)$